samanthalchiu/samanthalchiu.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 Thanks for stopping by!
 My name is Samantha (she/her/hers).
-I'm an NSF Graduate Research Fellow and incoming 3rd year graduate student at the University of Iowa.
-I work with Dr. Bob McMurray in the [MACLAB](https://psychology.uiowa.edu/maclab) in the Cognition and Perception within the [Psychological and Brain Sciences](https://psychology.uiowa.edu/) department.
+I'm an NSF Graduate Research Fellow and incoming 4th year graduate student at the University of Iowa.
+I work with Dr. Bob McMurray in the [MACLAB](https://psychology.uiowa.edu/maclab) and Dr. Ethan Kutlu in the [VoiceLab](https://voice.lab.uiowa.edu/) in the Cognition and Perception within the [Psychological and Brain Sciences](https://psychology.uiowa.edu/) department.
 My research lines integrate psycholinguistics, sociolinguistics, and cognitive neuroscience and broadly explore how different external factors (i.e. one’s social network) and internal factors (i.e. individual differences in hearing ability) influence speech processing.
 Understanding what factors contribute to the variability of listeners with diverse speech processing abilities allows us to pinpoint areas of improvement to create accessible and equitable spaces.

 Research Projects: Active
 ======